 Witherspoon had already built up an impressive list of credits when she starred in Legally Blonde as Elle Woods.
 She made her film debut as a teenager in 1991’s A Man in the Moon and had major roles in 1998’s Pleasantville and 1999’s Election.
 It was Legally Blonde, however, that launched her as a superstar and cemented her leading-lady status.
 Witherspoon took Hollywood by storm over the course of the 2000s, starring in the 2002 rom-com Sweet Home Alabama; a 2003 Legally Blonde sequel; 2004’s adaptation of William Makepeace Thackeray’s Vanity Fair; and 2005’s Johnny Cash biopic Walk the Line, a performance that won her an Oscar for Best Actress.

 Larter was a model before she got her first major role, in 1999’s Varsity Blues.
 Soon after, she starred as Clear Rivers in 2000’s Final Destination.
 Since playing am accused murderess and Elle’s Delta Nu sister in Legally Blonde, she has appeared in 2003’s Final Destination 2, 2009’s Obsessed, and two Resident Evil films, Extinction and Afterlife.
 On television, in addition to a handful of guest roles, she starred on Heroes from 2006–2010 and on Legends in 2014.
-Earlier this year, she reprised her role as Claire Redfield in Resident Evil: The Final Chapter.
+In 2017, she reprised her role as Claire Redfield in Resident Evil: The Final Chapter.

 Taylor had an impressive film, TV, and stage résumé before she played Professor Stromwell.
 Since kicking Elle out of her class and giving her some much-needed words of encouragement at the beauty salon in Legally Blonde, Taylor has had roles in the second and third Spy Kids films, 2008’s Baby Mama, and Disney’s two animated Cinderella sequels.
 From 1998–2003, Taylor had a role as Judge Roberta Kittleson on The Practice, for which she won an Emmy in 1999, and from 2003–2015, she played Evelyn Harper on Two and a Half Men, for which she was nominated for an Emmy four times.
 In 2018, she will appear in Sebastián Lelio’s Gloria.

 Cauffiel played Elle’s sorority sister Margot (whose lucky scrunchie was surely responsible for Elle’s success at Harvard).
 After Legally Blonde, Cauffiel had stints on The Drew Carey Show and My Name Is Earl, as well as roles in the films White Chicks (2004), Guess Who (2005), and Hoot (2006).

 Before she played the perm-loving Chutney in Legally Blonde, Cardellini was most known for her TV work, starring on the beloved but short-lived Freaks and Geeks and having a short but memorable arc on Boy Meets World.
 Post-Blonde, she starred as Velma in the live-action Scooby-Doo films and appeared in 2005’s Brokeback Mountain, 2014’s Welcome to Me, and 2015’s Avengers: Age of Ultron.
 In television, she was part of the main cast of ER from 2003–2009, played one of Don Draper’s many mistresses on Mad Men from 2013–2015, and had voice roles on The Goode Family and Gravity Falls, among other series.
 She recently completed major roles on Bloodline, Regular Show, and Sanjay and Craig, and in 2016’s The Founder.
-She will appear in the upcoming films Daddy's Home 2 and Hunter Killer.
+She will appear in the upcoming films A Simple Favor and Hunter Killer.